-8.5.
-Alignment, exchanges and joint actions with other Horizon Europe Partnerships and EU programmes

-Strengthening coherence in research, technological development and innovation in Europe is a major objective when addressing the Problem Driver 3: Current R&I efforts are fragmented and lack a coherent, longer-term vision and strategy for targeting systemic solutions.
+10.5 Alignment, exchanges and joint actions with other Horizon Europe Partnerships and EU programmes lack a coherent, longer-term vision and strategy for targeting systemic solutions.
 Public and private stakeholders can develop synergetic effects for their investment plans to advance on vehicle and infrastructure technologies.